trezor/trezor-suite/packages/transport/packages/transport/trezor-link/trezor-link/README.md

 ```

-Similarly with chrome and its module.
+Similarly with chrome and its module; no need to use node-fetch replacement in Chrome though, since it's built-in there.

 Flow
 ----